oskwazir/www.omerwazir.com/priv/posts/elixir-101-things-you-can-do-in-iex.md

 ```

 ## #iex:break
 This is one of the best features.
-I mentioned it earlier as “Helps prevent involuntary regular expressions” which is what happens when you improperly closed an expression only to discover that the expression is not evaluating so you start typing in extra characters hoping to close the expression.

 In the example below a Map is not closed properly, leaving the expression open and creating chaos.
 Typing `#iex:break` will essentialy break the expression and allow you to continue as if nothing happened.
 You will still need to type the expression in again and close it properly.
 This is probably my favorite feature and something I didn’t know until I started preparing for my talk.